-- The generic SPICE Toolkit contains:

-- Well over 1000 individual public modules

-- " most customers use only a handful of these

-- about 13 utility and application executables (with User Guides)

-- about 23 subsystem reference documents

-- 4 "cookbook" tutorial programs (with User Guides)

-and assorted other documents, scripts and libraries.

-- Don't let this size bother you...

-- ... just work your way into it bit by bit.
+- The generic SPICE Toolkit contains: - Around 900 individual modules (subroutines) - " most customers use only a handful of these - about 13 utility and application executables (with User Guides) - about 23 subsystem reference documents - 4 "cookbook" tutorial programs (with User Guides) and assorted other documents, scripts and libraries. - Don't let this size bother you... - ... just work your way into it bit by bit.